PDNALab/MELD_tutorials/tutorial1-protein_folding/README.md

                         f.write('\n')
 ```

-These files will only generate the files.
+These files will only generate text files for debugging purposes.
 To convert these to distance restraints and python blocks, we need the following functions.
-These are flat-bottom restraints where no energy penalty is added between r2 and r3.
+These define flat-bottom restraints where no energy penalty is added between r2 and r3.
 Since strand pairing is guided by hydrogen bonds, we enfore stronger contacts for these restraints (i.e., flat until 3.5 A only compared to 5 A for hydrophobes).

 ```python
 def get_dist_restraints_hydrophobe(filename, s, scaler, ramp, seq):